tardate/LittleArduinoProjects/Equipment/NLB/BambuLabP1S/README.md

 ## Test Print

-I did a test print of a 54mm figure, and the results are surprisingly good..
+I did a test print of a 54mm figure, and the results are surprisingly good, especially compared to the previous Flashforge Creator Pro 2 printers..

 ![build01a](./assets/build01a.jpg)